LiliaFramework/Lilia/docs/docs/meta/gridinv.md

 ### configure

 **Purpose**

 Called when the inventory type registers.

 On the server it adds default access rules preventing players from placing items that do not fit and restricting access to the owner.

 **Parameters**

 * None

 **Realm**

 `Shared`

 **Returns**

-* None: This function does not return a value.
+* `nil`: This function does not return a value.

 **Example**